Elliptic butterflies: Algorithms and data structures

 The algorithms presented in this article are designed to manipulate elements in vector spaces.
 Vectors are typically coordinate vectors of functions in well-chosen bases of Riemann–Roch spaces, or evaluation vectors of functions at well chosen points.
 We therefore use the classical $d$-dimensional vector notation $\vec{a}$ and $(a_l)_{l\in \ZZ/d\ZZ}$ for inputs, outputs, variables and constants.

 For ease of reading, our pseudo-code descriptions of these algorithms are given in a recursive form.
 However, like the classical butterfly formulation of FFT algorithms \emph{à la Cooley–Tukey}, they can be very easily unrolled to yield iterative functions.
-In fact, our algorithms are all straight-line programs: apart from precomputations of constants, they contain no loops or conditionals, and consist of a sequence of operations, each applied to previously computed elements.
+In fact, our algorithms are all straight-line programs.

 Beyond the usual operations of addition and scalar multiplication, denoted by ``$+$'' and “$\cdot$”, we introduce the following notations for other operations on vectors. \begin{itemize} \item We denote by $\langle \vec{a},\, \vec{b}\rangle$ the scalar product of $\vec{a}$ and $\vec{b}$. \item We denote by $\sigma(\vec{a})$ the cyclic rotation, \textit{i.e.} the vector $(a_{\sigma(l)})_{l\in \ZZ/d\ZZ}$, where $\sigma(l) = l-1$. \item We denote by $e + \vec{a}$ the addition by a constant, \textit{i.e.} the vector $(e+a_l)_{l\in \ZZ/d\ZZ}$. \item We denote by $\vec{a}\,\oplus\, \vec{b} $ the direct sum, \textit{i.e.} the concatenation of $\vec{a}$ and $\vec{b}$. \item We denote by $\vec{a}\,\diamond\, \vec{b}$ the component-wise product of $\vec{a}$ and $\vec{b}$. \item We denote by $ \vec{a}\,^{\mathrm{inv}} = (a_l^{-1})_{l\in \ZZ/d\ZZ}$ the inverse vector of $\vec{a}$ for the product $\diamond$\,. \end{itemize}